OutSystems/docs-howtos/src/logic/validate-file-upload/faq.md

 ---
-tags: version-10; deployment; upload
+tags: version-11; deployment; upload; runtime-traditionalweb
 summary:
 ---

-# How to validate file input on a File Upload Widget in a Web Application
+# How to validate file input on a File Upload Widget in a Traditional Web App

 * How do I verify if the end user chose a file in the  **Upload Widget** before submitting?
 * How do I verify if the file the end user chose is empty?
 * How do I validate the file type?

 ## Answer

-Unlike other Widgets, in Web Applications the File Upload Widget doesn't have `Valid` or `Validation Message` properties.
+Unlike other Widgets, in Traditional Web Apps the File Upload Widget doesn't have `Valid` or `Validation Message` properties.
 You have to create your own custom validation.

 The following screenshot includes a simple snippet of three different custom validations using the runtime properties of the Upload Widget (named **UploadFile** in this case):